-2 Tire Valves
+2. Tire Valves

-There are primarily two kinds of bicycle tube valves: The Schraeder Valve and the Presta Valve.
+There are primarily two kinds of bicycle tire valves: The Schraeder Valve and the Presta Valve.
 The bicycle pump you use must have the fitting appropriate to the valve stems on your bicycle.

-The Schraeder valve is like the valve on a car tire.
-To inflate a Schraeder valve tube, remove the valve cap and clamp the pump fitting onto the end of the valve stem.
+The Schraeder valve (fig. 18a) is like the valve on a car tire.
+To inflate a Schraeder valve tire, remove the valve cap and clamp the pump fitting onto the end of the valve stem.
 To let air out of a Schraeder valve, depress the pin in the end of the valve stem with the end of a key or other appropriate object.

-The Presta valve has a narrower diameter and is only found on bicycle tires.
-To inflate a Presta valve tube using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclockwise) the valve stem lock nut; and push down on the valve stem to free it up.
+The Presta valve (fig. 18b) has a narrower diameter and is only found on bicycle tires.
+To inflate a Presta valve tire using a Presta headed bicycle pump, remove the valve cap; unscrew (counterclockwise) the valve stem lock nut; and push down on the valve stem to free it up.
 Then push the pump head on to the valve head, and inflate.
-To inflate a Presta valve with a Schraeder pump fitting, you'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once you've freed up the valve.
+To inflate a Presta valve with a Schraeder pump fitting, you'll need a Presta adapter (available at your bike shop) which screws on to the valve stem once you've freed up the fig.18b valve.
 The adapter fits into the Schraeder pump fitting.
 Close the valve after inflation.
 To let air out of a Presta valve, open up the valve stem lock nut and depress the valve stem.

-WARNING: We highly recommend that you carry a spare inner tube when you ride your bike.
+WARNING: We highly recommend that you carry a spare inner tube when you ride your bike, unless the bike is fitted with tubeless tires.
 Patching a tube is an emergency repair.
 If you do not apply the patch correctly or apply several patches, the tube can fail, resulting in possible tube failure, which could cause you to loose control and fall.
 Replace a patched tube as soon as possible.

-5. Service
+5 Service